Manohar-mata/NetworkSecurity/README.md

 ## Usage Instructions
 1. Clone the repository.
-2. Configure MongoDB, AWS credentials, and Docker.
+2. Configure MongoDB, AWS credentials, Docker, and GitHub Actions.
 3. Run the pipeline by executing the main script.
 4. Use MLflow and DagsHub for tracking experiments and monitoring performance.